And we're off!

 With the start of a new session comes an updated list of legislative priorities we will be tackling at the Idaho Statehouse.
 From ongoing criminal justice reform, to protecting access to housing, and ensuring queer and transgender Idahoans are free from discrimination, we have a busy agenda of civil rights initiatives we’re ready to advance!

-"Ban the Box" - Fair Emplyment Access for Formally Incarcerated Idahoans
+Fair Chance Employment Access for Formally Incarcerated Idahoans

 In partnership with our bill sponsor Sen. Cherie Buckner Webb (D) we will be reintroducing our “Ban the Box” legislation to ensure that Idahoans returning to the workforce post-incarceration are able to access employment opportunities by removing requirements to disclose previous criminal records during the hiring process.
 Meaningful employment is key to reducing the likelihood of recidivism, allows individuals to provide for themselves and their families, and increases their ability to contribute to Idaho’s growing economy.
 Interested in getting involved in our legislative efforts to pass “Ban the Box” reform in Idaho?
 Check out our Ban the Box campaign page to learn more about what steps you can take to support our work.